A Unified Framework for Pattern Recovery in Penalized and Thresholded Estimation and its Geometry: Introduction

-In this article, we provide a general approach to characterize the pattern structure naturally arising for a particular method.
+In this article, we provide a general approach that allows to characterize the pattern structure naturally arising for a particular penalized estimation method.
 We do so by introducing the notion of patterns inherent to a method as equivalence classes of elements in $\R^p$ exhibiting the same subdifferential with respect to the penalizing term.
-We assume that the penalty term is given by a polyhedral gauge, a concept slightly more general than a polyhedral norm which allows to also treat methods such as the generalized LASSO \citep{AliTibshirani19}.
-We show that the pattern equivalence classes coincide with the normal cones of the polytope $B^*$, where $B^*$ is the subdifferential of the penalizing gauge at zero, and that each equivalence class can be identified with a face of $B^*$.
+We assume that the penalty term is given by a polyhedral gauge, a concept slightly more general than a polyhedral norm which allows to also treat methods such as the generalized LASSO \citep{TibshiraniTaylor11}.

+We show that the pattern equivalence classes coincide with the relative interiors of the normal cones of the polytope $B^*$, where $B^*$ is the subdifferential of the penalizing gauge at zero and that the correspondence between equivalence classes and faces of $B^*$ is a bijection.
+Moreover, the linear span of a pattern equivalence class is a model subspace as defined in \cite{VaiterEtAl15,VaiterEtAl18}.
+The partition into pattern classes and the partition into faces of $B^*$ can be viewed as a the natural stratifications of the so-called mirror-stratifiable penalizing gauge, as treated in \cite{FadiliEtAl18}.
 We also introduce the concept of complexity of a pattern, defined to be the dimension of the linear span of the corresponding equivalence class, and prove that this complexity measure coincides with the codimension of the associated face of $B^*$.

 Given this general notion of patterns, we turn to the question of when an estimation procedure may recover a specific pattern.
 A minimal condition is the so-called accessibility condition of a pattern of $\beta$ which gives equivalent criteria for the existence of point $y \in \R^n$ such that the resulting estimator exhibits the pattern under consideration.
 We express this criterion both in an analytic manner and through a geometric criterion involving how the row span of $X$ intersects the polytope $B^*$.
 This extends the geometric condition given for LASSO and SLOPE in \cite{SchneiderTardivel22} to the general framework of gauge-penalized estimation.
 Note that a different approach for an accessibility criterion for the LASSO under a uniqueness assumption was also considered in \cite{SepehriHarris17}.
 Under uniqueness, we prove that this minimal condition already ensures pattern detection with positive probability, provided that the response vector follows a continuous distribution on $\R^n$.